Spam Museum

-The Spam Museum is an admission-free museum in Austin, Minnesota, dedicated to Spam, a brand of canned precooked meat products made by Hormel Foods Corporation.
+The Spam Museum is an admission-free museum in Austin, Minnesota, United States, dedicated to Spam, a brand of canned precooked meat products made by Hormel Foods Corporation.
 The museum tells the history of the Hormel company, the origin of Spam, and its place in world culture.

 History

 The Spam Museum originated in January 1991 as the Hormel Foods First Century Museum, when Hormel opened a small storefront company museum in celebration of the company's 100 year anniversary.
 Originally located in Austin's Oak Park Mall, Hormel later re-branded it as the Spam Museum.
+The mall's interior stores closed at the end of 2014 as plans were developed to redevelop the property.
+The property was subsequently acquired for redevelopment, with the central portion of the mall planned for demolition to make way for a new Hy-Vee store.

 A much-larger Spam-focused museum opened in September 2001.
 The 16,500-square foot space included a theater, historical displays, family activities and games, and a gift shop.
 The lobby of the museum featured a wall of Spam with more than 3,300 Spam cans and, for many years, the theatre showed a short film entitled "SPAM: A Love Story."
 The Spam Museum temporarily closed in September 2014 to move to a new, more accessible downtown location.